Extending Multilingual Machine Translation through Imitation Learning: Abstract

 \section{Abstract}

 Despite the growing variety of languages supported by existing multilingual neural machine translation (MNMT) models, most of the world's languages are still being left behind.
-We aim to extend large-scale MNMT models to a new language, allowing for translation between the newly added and all of the already supported languages in a challenging scenario: using only a parallel corpus between the new language and English.
-Previous approaches, such as continued training on parallel data including the new language, suffer from catastrophic forgetting (i.e., performance on other languages is reduced).
-Our novel approach \textbf{Imit-MNMT} treats the task as an imitation learning process, which mimicks the behavior of an expert, a technique widely used in the computer vision area, but not well explored in NLP.
-More specifically, we construct a pseudo multi-parallel corpus of the new and the original languages by pivoting through English, and imitate the output distribution of the original MNMT model.
-Extensive experiments show that our approach significantly improves the translation performance between the new and the original languages, without severe catastrophic forgetting.
-We also demonstrate that our approach is capable of solving copy and off-target problems, which are two common issues existence in current large-scale MNMT models.
+We aim to extend large-scale MNMT models to incorporate a new language, enabling translations between this new language and all previously supported languages, even in the challenging scenario where only a parallel corpus between the new language and English is available.
+Previous methods, such as continued training on parallel data including the new language, often suffer from catastrophic forgetting, which degrades performance on other languages.
+We propose a novel approach \md which treats this task as an imitation learning problem, a technique widely used in computer vision but less explored in natural language processing.
+Specifically, we leverage an expert model to generate pseudo-parallel corpora between the new language and the existing languages.
+We then introduce a data distribution imitation strategy using language-specific weighting, alongside a translation behavior imitation mechanism.
+Extensive experiments show that our approach significantly improves translation performance between the new and existing languages while mitigating catastrophic forgetting.